carbon-language/carbon-lang/docs/project/going_public.md

 Additionally, there are costs associated with going public.
 Greater participation brings greater administrative and logistical overheads.

-Carbon will go public when most or all criteria are satisfied:
+Carbon can be expected to go public when most or all criteria are satisfied:

 -   A critical mass of Carbon evolutionary decisions need broader field experience to determine the right choice.